MTG/da-tacos/README.md

 * SecondHandSongs.com work ID,
 * whether the song is instrumental or not.

 In addition, we matched the original metadata with MusicBrainz to obtain MusicBrainz ID (MBID), song length and genre/style tags.
-We would like to note that MusicBrainz related information is not available for all the songs in Da-TACOS.
+We would like to note that MusicBrainz related information is not available for all the songs in Da-TACOS, and since we used just our metadata for matching, we include all possible MBIDs for a particular songs.

-For facilitating **reproducibility** in cover song identification (CSI) research, we propose **two frameworks** for **feature extraction** and **benchmarking** in our supplementary repository: [acoss](https://github.com/furkanyesiler/acoss). **The feature extraction framework** is designed to help CSI researchers to find **the most commonly used features for CSI in a single address**.
+For facilitating **reproducibility** in cover song identification (CSI) research, we propose **a framework for feature extraction and benchmarking** in our supplementary repository: [acoss](https://github.com/furkanyesiler/acoss). **The feature extraction component** is designed to help CSI researchers to find **the most commonly used features for CSI in a single address**.
 The parameter values we used to extract the features in Da-TACOS are shared in the same repository.
-Moreover, **the benchmarking framework** includes our implementations of **7 state-of-the-art CSI systems**.
+Moreover, **the benchmarking component** includes our implementations of **7 state-of-the-art CSI systems**.
 We provide the performance results of **an initial benchmarking** of those **7 systems** on the benchmark subset of Da-TACOS.
-We encourage other CSI researchers to contribute to the open source frameworks with implementing their favorite feature extraction algorithms and their CSI systems to build up a knowledge base where CSI research can reach larger audiences.
+We encourage other CSI researchers to contribute to acoss with implementing their favorite feature extraction algorithms and their CSI systems to build up a knowledge base where CSI research can reach larger audiences.

-The instructions for how to download and to use the dataset are shared below.
+The instructions for how to download and use the dataset are shared below.
 Please contact us if you have any questions or requests.

 ## Structure